gitlabhq/omnibus-gitlab/README.md

 ### Common installation problems

-#### Unable to install using apt/yum repository
+#### Apt error 'The requested URL returned error: 403'

-When trying to install GitLab using the apt or yum repo if you receive an error similar to:
+When trying to install GitLab using the apt repo if you receive an error similar to:

 ```bash
 W: Failed to fetch https://packages.gitlab.com/gitlab/gitlab-ce/DISTRO/dists/CODENAME/main/source/Sources  The requested URL returned error: 403